Phnom Chisor: An Ancient Hilltop Temple in Phnom Penh

 Cambodia Travel Guide: How to Get to Phnom Chisor

 Phnom Penh and Takeo province are linked by the National Highway No 2, which remains in reasonable condition with a few potholes.
 There are regular bus services and in theory at least one of these buses could drop you off at the turnoff for Phnom Chisor which is a good 1.5 km from the main road along an unmade road.
 However, the most convenient way to reach Phnom Chisor is by taxi.
 Standard fare for a taxi between Phnom Penh and Takeo is $30-35 for the whole car or $5 per person for a shared one.
 You can usually find taxis from Phnom Penh in Phsar Daum Ko or Psar Leu.

 There is an admission charge for foreigners, which you find out about once you reach the top of the stairs.
 There are two sets of steps (stairs), climb the staircase on the west side of the mountain, which has 390 steps, and descend the south staircase, which has 408 steps.
-Under no circumstances try to use the pre-Angkor era stairs as they are very steep, and you could break your neck or worse.
+Although it’s very tempting, under no circumstances should you try to use the pre-Angkor era stairs.
+They are very steep and you could break your neck, or worse.
 You may notice that the staircase leading up to Phnom Chisor are set up in a straight line.
 This perfect line points directly to the giant temple of Angkor Wat, which is 300 miles away.